Quick Summary

 The Scrum Alliance Pathway: CSM → A-CSM → CSP-SM (Certified Scrum Professional – ScrumMaster)

-You’ll spend time on scenarios like:
+You’ll spend time on scenarios such as:

 - A product owner who keeps changing priorities mid-sprint